tz1211/DS105L-Project-404-Not-Found/docs/index.md

 ### Approach

-Converntional basketball wisdom dictates that the MVP award is traditionally determined by 3 aspects: **individual performance** (how good is the player?), **team performance** (can the player carry a winning team?), and **media narrative** (is there a strong story behind a player's MVP bid?).
+Converntional basketball wisdom dictates that the MVP award is traditionally determined by 3 aspects:
+* **individual performance**: how good is the player?
+* **team performance**: can the player carry a winning team?
+* **media narrative**: is there a strong story behind a player's MVP bid?
 Therefore, in this section, we will be collecting and showing data that aim to capture these 3 aspects respectively.

 ### :one: Quantitative Data (Individual performance + team performance)